workplace-safety7 min read25 May 2026

 Cost: Typically SGD 500-1,000 including training and assessment.

-bizSAFE Level 2: Deepening Your System
+bizSAFE Level 2: Formalising Your System

-• Build on Level 1 foundation
+• Build on your Level 1 foundation

 • Conduct more detailed risk assessments (hazard identification, risk evaluation, control implementation)

-• Develop comprehensive safety procedures for high-risk activities
+• Develop comprehensive procedures for high-risk activities

-• Establish worker consultation mechanisms
+• Set up worker consultation mechanisms

-• Implement emergency preparedness procedures
+• Put emergency preparedness procedures in place

 Timeline: 4-6 months after Level 1.